Bijoux Medusa: History

+In 2023, Medusa Jewelry was a finalist for the Canadian Jewelry Retailer of the Year Award.

+Activities

-The company was founded in Chicoutimi by Julien Duguay in 2017, and their stores are located in Chicoutimi, Quebec City and Montreal.
+Bijoux Medusa specialises on the retail sale of gold and diamond jewellery, including rings, chains, pendants, necklaces, bracelets, earrings, and watches.
+Most items are produced using 10-carat gold.
+Their stores are located in Chicoutimi, Quebec City and Montreal.
 In addition, they also sell products online via their online boutique, website and mobile app.